Frequently Asked Questions

-Does Your Score Booster do online SAT tutoring?
+Does Your Score Booster do online SAT or ACT tutoring?

-In addition to in-person tutoring, I tutor students via the Internet anywhere in the world using GoToMeeting.
-Though rates for tutors with our experience might be $300 per hour to $500 per hour in New York, we’re based in Vancouver and charge far less.
-Online SAT tutoring is a good option if you don’t live in the Vancouver area.
+In addition to in-person tutoring, we tutor students via the Internet anywhere in the world using Skype.
+Online SAT preparation is a good option if you don’t live in the Vancouver area, especially when the exchange rate is favourable.
 Please contact me using the form below.

 How do I schedule sessions?

-We cannot schedule sessions until after we have a score from an actual SAT or a diagnostic SAT.
+We cannot schedule sessions until after we have a score from an actual SAT/ACT or a diagnostic SAT/ACT.
 Contact us to take a diagnostic test.
 Once we have a score, we can arrange lessons, preferably the sames days and times each week.
 Student-athletes or others with busy schedules may schedule days and times that vary, but you must reserve lessons two weeks in advance.

 How do I cancel or change a session?

 We encourage students to take relaxing vacations; it recharges them.
 If you have an upcoming vacation, please fill out an online form here or find the form under the “Students” tab.